Background: Dulles International Airport

 For additional context on airport finance, privatization structures, and related topics, see the following DWU Consulting AI research articles:

-- Airport Privatization — A comprehensive legal and financial reference guide on airport privatization frameworks, models, and case studies globally.
+- Airport Privatization — Legal and financial reference on airport privatization frameworks, models, and case studies globally.

 - Airport P3 and PPP Structures — Detailed analysis of public-private partnership and concession models in airport development and operations.